Skip to main content

 Capability · 02

-Unit-test the WACC
+Validate the WACC range

 Assert that the cost of capital is between 4% and 15%.
 Catch the error before the model lands.